Liam Challoner

 Start with ensuring products are approved and eligible for free listings

-Example of where in Google Merchant Center that you need to check to see if free listings are enabled.
+Example of where in Google Merchant Center Next that you need to check to see if free listings are enabled.

 You can also view similar information within Google Search Console.
 To see valid products, navigate to the “Shopping” section within the lefthand menu navigation and select “Merchant listings”.
 If you can see a large proportion of invalid products with critical issues, these products may not be eligible for free listing search features.
 This is more relevant to the information Google picks up through crawling your site, as opposed to what is present within your Merchant Center feed.
 So for example if the issue warning is “Missing field size”, that means Google couldn’t find this within the structured data when they crawled the URL of that product.